 Image Source: Etsy

 This picture brings out the simplicity of the product and highlights the gold very well.
-It is not easy to shoot metal under all lighting conditions.
+It is not easy to shoot metal and whites under all lighting conditions.

 Image Source: Etsy